spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-gift-cards-feature.md

 {% info_block warningBox "Verification" %}

-Make sure to have the nopayment payment method successfully selected when you cover an entire order with a gift card.
+Make sure the `nopayment` payment method is selected when the grand total of an order is covered by a gift card.

 {% endinfo_block %}

 ### 3) Add translations

-1. Append glossary according to your configuration:
+1. Append the glossary according to your configuration:

 **src/data/import/glossary.csv**